 Often students' dissertation director and at least some members of their dissertation committee carry over from the qualifying examination committee.
 If this is not the case, the student should actively seek out supporting faculty.
+The

-The DGS and Program Director may advise, but the responsibility for cultivating and securing a director and committee ultimately resides with the student.
+DGS and Program Director may advise (and, as with any change of advisor, the DGS must be consulted), but the responsibility for cultivating and securing a director and committee ultimately resides with the student.